 One other aspect of SIMV that sets it apart from AC is that it has a mechanism built in to prevent breath stacking or one breath being given on top of another.
-If you recall from our discussion of AC, one of the pitfalls was that you can stack breaths on top of one another and end up with both increased pressures and AutoPEEP.
-SIMV avoids this by delaying machine delivered breaths after it facilitates a patient-triggered breath.
-Our initial dilemma with CMV was that we wanted to mitigate the negative consequences of breaths times in close proximity to one another:
+If we recall from our discussion of AC, one of the pitfalls was that you can stack breaths on top of one another and end up with both increased pressures and AutoPEEP.
+SIMV avoids this by two mechanisms: delaying machine delivered breaths after facilitating patient triggered breaths and not supporting patient triggered breaths in close proximity to machine delivered ones our initial dilemma with CMV was that we wanted to mitigate the negative consequences of breaths timed in close proximity to one another: